-Stephanie Rose - Counselling Trainee
+Stephanie Rose - Counsellor

 Specialises in helping clients to identify unmet emotional needs and connect past experiences with present day patterns of behaviour to overcome internal and interpersonal challenges.